zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_link_list - get the formulas of this list that are assigned to the given phrase
     \-- result_phrases_most_relevant
         \-- phrase_list - get the phrase of the most relevant result
+    \-- column_names
+        \-- phrase_list - the names of the phrases that this list defines as table columns, ordered by the column
     \-- category_subtitle
         \-- phrase_list - build the category subtitle html for the page-title
     \-- assigned_subtitle